vivekisreddy/a1-vivekisreddy/README.md

 If you need a JavaScript/HTML/CSS refresher, see [HTML & CSS](https://wpi.primo.exlibrisgroup.com/discovery/fulldisplay?docid=alma9936730811904746&context=L&vid=01WPI_INST:Default&lang=en&search_scope=MyInst_and_CI&adaptor=Local%20Search%20Engine&tab=Everything&query=any,contains,Jon%20Duckett&offset=0) and/or [JavaScript Codeacademy](https://www.codecademy.com/en/tracks/javascript).

-If you need a Git/GitHub refreseher, see [GitHub Bootcamp](https://help.github.com/categories/bootcamp/), the [GitHub Guides](https://guides.github.com/) (especially the ones on Hello World, and Understanding the GitHub Flow, and Forking Projects), and [CodeSchool's Try Git Course](https://www.codeschool.com/courses/try-git).
+If you need a Git/GitHub refreseher, see the GitHub document posted on Canvas and the Learning Git textbook.
+Addition references that may be useful are [GitHub Bootcamp](https://help.github.com/categories/bootcamp/), the [GitHub Guides](https://guides.github.com/) (especially the ones on Hello World, and Understanding the GitHub Flow, and Forking Projects), and [CodeSchool's Try Git Course](https://www.codeschool.com/courses/try-git).

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---

-CYour Name GlitchLink
+Your First and Last Name: GlitchLink

 This project shows ...